Inflation, Hyperinflation and GDP – Protect Your Wealth with Gold

 What is Inflation and Hyper-Inflation?

-Ron Paul states that inflation is a simple concept to grasp: more money equals less value.
+Ron Paul stated that inflation is a simple concept to grasp: more money equals less value.
 Per Investopedia, hyperinflation is “rapid or out of control inflation” and is often due to a substantial increase in a nation’s money supply not supported by corresponding growth in gross domestic product (GDP).
 Note Investopedia’s definition of GDP: “The monetary value (our emphasis) of all the finished goods and services produced within a country’s borders in a specific time period.”

 GDP is Meaningless and Misleading